Ugly Produce Is Still Delicious – Fairy Godmother For Carrots

 Have you ever noticed when you go into the store that there are rows & rows of identical produce, all perfectly shaped & sized.

 But if you grow a garden or stroll through an actual farmer’s market you’ll realize that perfect produce is just a fairy tale.
-Real produce has much variation in sizes, shapes and colors.
+Real produce has lots of variation in size, shape and color.

 But I’m here to tell you that the fairy tale has a happy ending when I play fairy godmother.

-I take those ugly misshapen carrots and make them beautiful.
+I take those ugly misshapen carrots and make them beautiful, even indistinguishable from their perfectly-shaped equivalents.
 And it’s not hard at all to do.

 Bibbidy-bobbidy-boo!